-These are some of the first banana cream pie recipes ever published.
+These old fashioned banana cream pie recipes are some of the first ever published.
 With the advance of commercial refrigeration, bananas became more plentiful in North America by the end of the nineteenth century, and the demand had grown for recipes that called for them.

-If you love the exquisite, tropical taste of bananas baked in a pie, you'll really love these old fashioned recipes.
+If you love the exquisite, tropical taste of bananas baked in a pie, you'll really love these easy homemade pie recipes.
 Try one today!

 Mom's Recipe Scrapbooks (c.
 1920s)